1coderookie/Kobra2ProInsights/docs/hardware/bed.md

     If you need to adjust the sensor's spring tension, you can do so by turning the belonging hex head screw.
     ![Sensor screws](../assets/images/bed_K2Pro_z-sensor_screws_labeled_web.jpg)
     Turning it counter-clockwise decreases the tension, turning it clockwise increases the tension.
-When *increasing*, push the allen key slightly upwards while turning the screw.
+    When *increasing* the tension (= turning it clockwise), push the allen key together with the screw slightly upwards while turning the screw.